canata09/Yup-Form-Validation-ReactJS-Library/README.md

 This example includes:
 - A simple form with two fields: email and password.
 - Validation rules defined using yup schema.
-- Manual handling of form state and validation without using Formik.
+- Manual handling of form state and validation with using yup.

 You can extend this example by adding more fields and validation rules as needed.